Our purpose is to empower clients to deliver effective justice.

-Jo is the CEO and Founder of EDT, driving the strategy and product vision.
-Over the last 30 years, she has been at the forefront of technology and law innovation, engaging as a strategic technology advisor and consultant to courts, justice agencies and international law firms, while founding and directing 3 successful legal-tech companies.
+Jo drives EDT’s strategy and product vision.
+Over the past 30 years, she has been at the forefront of technology and law innovation, engaging as a technology advisor and consultant to courts, justice agencies, and international law firms as well as founding and directing three legal tech companies.

 In 2002 she founded EDT, with the aim to develop specialist software to re-engineer litigation and investigation workflows.

-Jo has raised three children and enjoys endurance running with a personal best marathon time of 3 hours.
+Jo has raised three children and enjoys endurance running with a personal best marathon time of three hours.